Florida Property & Casualty (2-20) License Exam Overview

 After Passing Your Exam

-- Submit license application to DFS
+- Submit your license application to DFS through the MyProfile portal

-- Obtain appointment from insurance carrier
+- Obtain an appointment from an insurance carrier (you cannot transact until appointed)

 - Begin your insurance career in Florida